 - People with neurological disabilities work with our psychologists to identify and address any emotional and behavioral changes or impairments in thinking abilities that may have resulted from disease or injury.

 - Patients with medically complex conditions such as spinal cord injury, multiple sclerosis, and Parkinson’s disease receive psychological therapy to address the unique challenges posed with the complexities of pain and progressive illness.

 Outpatient Rehabilitation Psychology

-Rusk Rehabilitation's Outpatient Rehabilitation Psychology Service is the largest program of its kind on the eastern seaboard.
-Our staff provides a full range of psychological services for children and adults, including evaluations, individual therapy sessions, family therapy, and group treatments and consultation.
+Rusk Rehabilitation’s Outpatient Rehabilitation Psychology Service is the largest program of its kind on the eastern seaboard.
+Our staff provides a full range of psychological services, including evaluations, individual therapy sessions, family therapy, and group treatments and consultation.
 The staff is multilingual, offering therapy sessions in Spanish, Mandarin, Greek, Russian, and Hebrew.
 Translator services are also available for patients who speak other languages.

 Our psychologists treat patients with a range of different medical and neurological conditions, including spinal cord injury, muscular dystrophy, vestibular disorders, cancer, cardiovascular disease, Lyme disease, chronic fatigue syndrome, chronic pain, traumatic brain injury, stroke, cerebral hemorrhage or aneurysm, epilepsy, brain tumor, anoxia, multiple sclerosis, and Parkinson’s disease.